-WWE has posted that they are investigating vulnerability in which an unsecured database of more than 3 million customers details were leaked on AWS.The vulnerability was discovered by Bob Dyachenko from Kromtech.
+WWE has posted that they are investigating vulnerability in which an unsecured database of more than 3 million customers details was leaked on AWS.The vulnerability was discovered by Bob Dyachenko from Kromtech.

 According to Forbes, The leaked database data included home and email addresses, birthdates, as well as customers’ children’s age ranges and genders.
 The database was sitting on an Amazon Web Services S3 server without any type of authentication.